TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-vm-windows-monitoring-diagnostics.md

 Azure Stack provides many of the same tools as Azure public cloud for VM diagnostics.
 **Azure Diagnostics Extension** helps you configure the VM to collect diagnostics data that can be used to monitor the health of your application.
 **Azure Monitor for VMs** monitors your Azure and Azure Stack virtual machines (VM) and virtual machine scale sets at scale.
-It analyzes the performance and health of your Linux VMs, and monitors their processes and dependencies on other resources and external processes.
+It analyzes the performance and health of your Windows VMs, and monitors their processes and dependencies on other resources and external processes.

 ## **Recommended Steps**